mooncryption/reddit-tip-extension/docs/README.md

 2. That's it!
 Go to any Reddit subreddit in a new tab, and start clicking those `give tip` buttons!

 # Usage
 0. First, you'll need to get a deposit in!
 Scroll down to the [Deposit Section](#make-a-deposit) for how to do this.
-After that, get tipping!
-See below for instructions.<br/>
+After that, get tipping! <br/>

 #### Automatic Submission Mode
 Here's how to use the extension in <em>automatic submit mode</em> (the default mode):